zuozhenggh/learning-library/data-management-library/mysql/mds-intro/launchmds/launchmds.md

-# Launch Your First MySQL Database Service System
+# Create and Connect to a MySQL Database System

 ## Introduction
 In this lab, you will learn how to launch a MySQL Database Service System on Oracle Cloud Infrastructure (OCI) and connect to it using the Oracle Cloud Console.